 Myles also created a large body of "real time- recording" collages of radio and music edits for "aesthetic" and possible historic value; in addition to a gallery of re-edited political speeches.
 He now resides in the Hudson Valley with his wife Judy.
 In his spare time he continues to sift through the back catalogue of radio edits and sound checks, and digitally concocting new forms of audio mischief on occasion.

 Kimball is a great fan of New York top-40 radio and has contributed most of the WABC surveys and many of the WABC promotion materials that appear on this site.

 David has worked for a number of music labels and is an intensive music collector and radio fan.
 He also fondly remembers his friendship with Alison Steele.

-Dr. Zoet, who is the creator of this site, but prefers to remain otherwise anonymous, grew up listening to New York top-40 radio and then to the FM free-form and progressive rock stations from the first day they joined the airwaves.
+Dr. Zoet, who is the creator of this site and is sometimes known as Martin Brooks, grew up listening to New York top-40 radio and then to the FM free-form and progressive rock stations from the first day they joined the airwaves.

 He worked in college radio, then became a recording engineer and producer and has produced thousands of hours of syndicated radio shows.
 But he now wishes that he saved more of the air-checks that he recorded and then erased (because recording tape was expensive!)

 If you have air-checks or other materials that you'd like to contribute, send an email to info AT nyradioarchive.com (replace the "space AT space" with an "@" sign.)